igodlab/igodlab-site/content/learning/computing-systems/01-welcome-abroad.md

 ---

-- **1.17** Brieﬂy describe the diﬀerence between an ISA and a microarchitecture.
+- **1.17** Brieﬂy describe the difference between an ISA and a microarchitecture.

 *Ans.-*